 – Do you need any specialist features such as watermarked audio to help protect the copyright of your tracks?

-- Is your site simply going to be an area to play music from followed by a client emailing you for the tracks or a fully functioning music ecommerce platform with automated instant downloads?
+– Is your site simply going to be an area to play music from followed by a client emailing you for the tracks or a fully functioning music eCommerce platform with automated instant downloads?

 – Is your website going to be for simply be self-publishing your own music or do you need an advanced content management system which will allow multiple composers to upload music?

 Once you have an idea of what features you need and how complicated your website needs to be you can decide on a service on help you build it.
-Do you want to struggle with a regular everyday website builder like Wix or Wordpress, try to add audio to a standard e-commerce site like Shopify, or perhaps look at a more specialized bespoke solution like Tune Bud, a tailored, ecommerce licensing website for composers, producers and songwriters?
+Do you want to struggle with a regular everyday website builder like Wix or WordPress, try to add audio to a standard e-commerce site like Shopify, or perhaps look at a more specialized bespoke solution like Tune Bud, a tailored, eCommerce licensing website for composers, producers and songwriters?

-Styling Your Royalty Free Music Library:
+Styling Your Music Library

 The next step is creating a style for your site.

 Assuming you use an easy music site creator such as Tune Bud you would already have a professional and modern theme, layout and music licensing system already setup from the start.
-All you will need to do is work on any logos or images you want to use and pick a site colour.
+All you will need to do is work on any logos or images you want to use and pick a site color.